 great choice.
 Contentment includes having the things that please you

 aboard too.
-I've got both and know I'm very VERY fortunate.
+I have both and know I am very VERY fortunate.

 Decadence works for me.
 I enjoy a